Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 That was all you needed to build a WordPress website.

-At the end of it all, you’ll have a domain name, a web hosting provider, and an up and running website.
+At the end of it all, you’ll have a domain name, a great web hosting provider in Hostinger, and an up and running website.
 Keep experimenting in your niche, and you’ll soon establish a loyal fan base that values your opinion or love your products/service.

 Have you launched your website yet?
 Who is your all-time favorite web hosting provider, if yes?